JadeSamLee/AI-Driven-Exploration-and-Prediction-of-Company-Registration-Trends-with-Registrar-of-Companies-RoC/README.md

 ## 4. Interpreting the Results <a name="interpreting-the-results"></a>

+- **Data Loading and Cleaning**: This section ensures that the dataset is loaded and cleaned, handling missing values and encoding categorical features.

+- **Data Preprocessing**: The data preprocessing section prepares the data for modeling.
+It scales numerical columns, encodes categorical variables, engineers date features, calculates interaction features, and imputes missing values.
+The result is an updated dataset ready for classification, prediction, or further analysis.

+- **Exploratory Data Analysis (EDA)**: EDA provides insights into the dataset through visualizations such as histograms, correlation matrices, and count plots.
+These visualizations help you understand the data distribution and relationships between variables.

 - **Classification Results**: After running the classification model, you'll get accuracy, F1-score, and a classification report.
 These metrics assess the performance of the classification model.

 - **Time Series Forecasting**: The time series forecasting section will provide a plot showing actual and forecasted registration trends.
 You can adjust the forecasting period as needed.

-- **Exploratory Data Analysis (EDA)**: EDA provides insights into the dataset through visualizations such as histograms, correlation matrices, and count plots.
-These visualizations help you understand the data distribution and relationships between variables.

-- **Data Preprocessing**: The data preprocessing section scales numerical columns, encodes categorical variables, engineers date features, calculates interaction features, and imputes missing values.
-The result is an updated dataset ready for further analysis or modeling.
+- **Prediction**: Use the prediction section to make predictions on new data.
+Ensure that you have new data in a suitable format for the model.
+The code will provide predictions based on the trained model.